 In May 2021, with advice from Christine, Victor resigned due to the discrimination he had suffered and his employer’s ongoing failure to re-instate his pay and get him back to work.
 She subsequently issued Victor’s further claims for constructive unfair dismissal and victimisation.

 Although the disability harassment claim was not allowed to proceed, the other amendments were accepted which improved how Victor’s original claim was pleaded.
 This included Gold Diamond’s duty to make reasonable adjustments.

-Gold Diamond had not been prepared to engage in settlement discussions in relation to the case.
+Gold Diamond had not been prepared to engage in discussions into a Settlement Agreement in relation to the case.
 They had, however, agreed to participate in Judicial Mediation.

 Victor had already received substantial personal injury damages payment for his back and head injury (and post-concussion syndrome) which had partially compensated him for his loss of earnings following the accident at work.

 We advised Victor that the Tribunal would have to take into regard this payment when assessing losses if he was successful at his main Hearing.
 Victor was however having significant difficulties in mitigating his losses due to his disability and had suffered substantial injury to his feelings.

 On 19 January 2022, there was a successful Judicial Mediation of the case, where Victor accepted £50,000 to settle all of his claims.
 This was a good outcome for Victor, who also received a reference and confidential statement of regret, both of which the Tribunal had no power to award him.